dylibso/reactables/README.md

 ## Why Reactables?

-There are many host-language agnostic templating languages (e.g., Handlebars.js, Mustache, Liquid, etc.) in the world today, but most are not ideal for the following reasons:
+There are many embeddable templating languages (e.g., Handlebars.js, Mustache, Liquid, etc.) in the world today, but most are not ideal for the following reasons:

-- They lack expressivity (ie. not Turing-complete languages)
+- They lack expressivity and complexity turns messy (ie. non Turing-complete languages)
 - They can be unfamiliar to many users and come with a non-zero learning curve
 - They require users to leave all of their pre-built components behind and start from scratch
 - They are incompatible with popular web development tools (e.g. Webpack, ESBuild, etc.)

-In an ideal world, React/JSX could be used as a general purpose template engine/language and all of the above limitiations would fade away, but alas:
+In an ideal world, React/JSX could be used as a general purpose template engine and all of the above limitiations would fade away, but alas:

-- The entire ecosystem is JavaScript only.
-What if your code base is written in something else?
+- You can only embed in JavaScript.
+What if your code base is written in something else or you have multiple languages?
-- What if you need to render arbitrary JSX provide by a third party?
+- What if your JSX templates are provided by a third party?
 That's not very secure...

+These happen to be the two primary problems that [Extism](https://extism.org) aims to solve.
-Enter Reactables!
-With Reactables, you can now compile and render React/JSX **safely** from within your programming language of choice via the power of WebAssembly (Wasm).
+Reactables is built with [Extism](https://extism.org), so you can now compile and render React/JSX **safely** from within your programming language of choice.

 ## Use Cases

 1. Your entire codebase is written in `<any_language_other_than_JavaScript>` but you really want/need to render templates with JSX
 2. You're a SaaS platform and you want to give your customers the ability to customize various artifacts and touch points such as hosted pages, emails, and PDFs.

 ## Features

 - Run arbritrary JavaScript / JSX in your code **securely**!
 - Suport for over 15 different host programming languages
-- Incorporate all of your favorite tooling, styling, and NPM packages
+- Incorporate your favorite tooling, styling, and NPM packages (experimental)
 - Package up a full blown JSX app using ESBuild or Webpack
-- Build and distribute new Reactables.
+- Build and distribute new Reactables from your component library.
 They're customizable and portable!

 ## Ready to Consume